eldimious/js-notes/inheritance/how_to_make_inheritance_in_JS.md

 # A) Prototype Delegation
 A prototype is a **working object instance**.
 Objects inherit directly from other objects.
 So in prototypal inheritance, instances inherit from other instances.
 Using delegate prototypes we are setting the prototype of one instance to refer to an examplar object.<br />
 In JavaScript, an object may have a **link to a prototype for delegation**.
 If a property is **not found on** the object, the lookup is delegated to the delegate prototype.
-So using, delegate prototypes (setting the prototype of one instance to refer to an examplar object), it’s literally **Objects Linking to Other Objects**, or OLOO, as Kyle Simpson calls it
+So using, delegate prototypes (setting the prototype of one instance to refer to an examplar object), it’s literally **Objects Linking to Other Objects**, or OLOO, as Kyle Simpson calls it.<br />
+We can achieve a prototype delegation using: <br />

+1. ES5 constructor function

+2. ES6 class(sugar style of constructor function)

+3. Function factory using Object.create()

 **Pos of using Prototype Delegation**